Your Front Desk Is Having The Wrong Conversations.

 At that point, the damage is already done, and no amount of marketing can fix it after the fact.

-This Page Shows the Pattern — Not Your Exact Problem
+Our Analysis Shows the Pattern — Not Your Exact Problem

 Every practice breaks intake differently